 WHAT YOU NEED TO KNOW:

 In Berrien County, emergency alerts are sent through several different systems.
-IPAWS wireless emergency alerts, B-WARN! alerts, NOAA weather radios, and broadcasts over TV and radio are used to let you know a serious emergency is happening.
-Such emergencies include a nuclear accident, chemical spill, severe weather or another dangerous condition that requires you to take action for safety.
-Learn more about IPAWS online by visiting the Emergency Management Homeland Security Division webpage at www.bcsheriff.org and look for the public warning system section.
+IPAWS wireless emergency alerts, B-WARN! alerts, NOAA Weather Radio alerts, and broadcasts over TV and radio are used to let you know a serious emergency is happening.
+Such emergencies include a nuclear accident, chemical spill, severe weather, or another dangerous condition that requires you to take action for safety.
+Learn more about IPAWS online by visiting the Emergency Management & Homeland Security Division webpage at www.bcsheriff.org/emhsd and clicking on the “Public Warning Systems” tab in the sidebar.

 B-WARN! is a system you sign up for.
 It allows you to enter landline phone numbers, cell numbers, text message numbers, pagers, email addresses, and fax numbers to be alerted in an emergency.
-This system also allows you to enter addresses for places you want to be alerted even if you are not there, such as a child’s school or your home while you are away.
-Learn more and sign up at www.bcsheriff.org.
-Look for the section marked “B-WARN!” on the Emergency Management & Homeland Security Division page.
-Or download, fill out and mail the Functional Needs card.
+This system also allows you to enter addresses for places you want to be alerted about even if you are not there, such as a child’s school or your home while you are away.
+Learn more and sign up at https://member.everbridge.net/index/892807736721604.

 If you receive an emergency alert while vacationing or visiting the area, follow the instructions included in the alert.
 If you are outdoors, seek shelter indoors.
-Tune to one of the TV or radio stations listed on this page for more detailed information.
-Follow all directions given by park officials, sheriff and police officers.
+Tune to one of the TV or radio stations listed in the “Emergency Alert System (EAS) Area Radio and TV Stations” section below.
+Follow all directions given by park officials, sheriff’s deputies, and police officers.

 If you receive an emergency alert while camping, hiking, swimming or visiting area parks, follow all emergency instructions from park officials.
-At Warren Dunes and Grand Mere state parks, officials will use the public address system or mobile alert units to let you know what to do.
-At other local parks, immediately tune to an area radio station listed below and follow instructions.
+At Warren Dunes and Grand Mere State Parks, officials will use the public address system or mobile alert units to let you know what to do.
+At other local parks, immediately tune to an area radio station listed in the “Emergency Alert System (EAS) Area Radio and TV Stations” section below.

-The Berrien County Sheriff Office’s Emergency Management & Homeland Security Division uses two alert systems simultaneously to warn the community of emergencies: IPAWS and B-WARN!.
+The Berrien County Sheriff’s Office Emergency Management & Homeland Security Division uses two alert systems simultaneously to warn the community of emergencies: IPAWS and B-WARN!.
 Together, they will inform people in Berrien County when protective action should be taken for emergencies.
-Messages will be sent to residents, workers, visitors, boaters, campers and travelers in the County.
+Messages will be sent to residents, workers, visitors, boaters, campers, and travelers in the county.

 - Turn off your “airplane mode” setting.